-1.1 Care needed when handling a honeybee colony
+1.1 Care needed when handling a honeybee colony.

 Handle bees gently and quietly.
-Bees get upset by bangs or thumps on the hive and they are attracted towards quick movements.
+Bees get upset by bangs or thumps on the hive and can be attracted towards quick movements of your hands and become defensive.

 Make sure you are properly clothed and have a smoker and hive tool.